frob/dc2019rtd/content/slide-170.md

  - No more Drupal 7 non-existent entity api
  - Drupal 8 has intelligent use of OOP that makes site building easier
- - Over 100 lines of code in reduced to under 10
+ - Over 100 lines of code is reduced to under 10

 ![Incoming Rainbow](http://i.imgur.com/KP6cR.gif)

 >>> notes
  - No more Drupal 7 non-existent entity api
  - Drupal 8 has intelligent use of OOP that makes site building easier
- - Over 100 lines of code in reduced to under 10
+ - Over 100 lines of code is reduced to under 10
  - Mind Blown

 >>>